Social Media Retargeting Tools

 3. Retargeting tools with social media

 One advantage of online advertising is the facility it affords to use multiple platforms to engage the audience.
 A CPC campaign can bring potential customers to your landing page who can then be targeted through Twitter, Facebook, Instagram, Linkedin, and other platforms.
 This is because buying or sales conversion doesn’t happen in a linear way as mentioned at the beginning of this article.
 So your brand has to be visible across platforms to the targeting audience influencing them to convert to your brand.
-Presently, retargeting tools is possible only on websites that have more than 10,000 visitors daily, as Twitter feels the retargeting audience will be smaller for low traffic websites.
+Presently, retargeting tools are possible only on websites that have more than 10,000 visitors daily, as Twitter feels the retargeting audience will be smaller for low-traffic websites.
 Similarly, Instagram has now tied up with retargeting companies to offer this facility.